 - Partnership opportunities with non-governmental organizations and social enterprises

-- A chance to win HKD10,000 to incubate your project (for the six finalist teams)
+- HKD10,000 to prototype their project (for the six finalist teams)

-- A chance to win HKD50,000 to implement your project (for the three winning teams)
+- HKD50,000 to implement their project (for the three winning teams)

 Through this Student Competition, PILnet hopes to encourage the next generation to use the law for public interest.

 Students are encouraged to develop project ideas in the following focus areas:

 - Environment and climate change: Solutions that have the potential to advance protection of the environment or fight climate change.